Free True Position Calculator [ + Much More ]

 But, I hear the wheels turning out there among you, dear readers.
-You are a little miffed at all the calculating that has to take place.
+You are a little miffed at all the calculating that has to take place using the True Position Formula.
 You’re probably also wondering how long it’ll take you to get used to eyeballing numbers like these and having a good feel for what’s going on (just remember that 35% figure for comparison!).
 With the old plus/minus tolerancing, it was easier to measure tolerances and easier to get a gut feel for what was going on.

-Well, yes, you are right, but you will get used to it and if you have a probe or CMM (Coordinate Measuring Machine), they’ll do all those pesky calculations for you.
+Well, yes, you are right, but you will get used to it and if you have a probe or CMM (Coordinate Measuring Machine), they’ll do all those pesky True Position Formula calculations for you.
 In fact, if you even just have G-Wizard, it’ll do those pesky calculations too:

 G-Wizard, our Feeds and Speeds Calculator, is chock full of useful utilities.
 One of them is a True Position Calculator:

-G-Wizard has a handy True Position Calculator built right in!
+G-Wizard has a handy Position Calculator built right in!

-Using the True Position Calculator could not be easier.
-Just enter the difference between actual and ideal position in X, Y, and Z and it’ll tell you True Position.
+Using the Position Calculator could not be easier.
+Just enter the difference between actual and ideal position in X, Y, and Z and it’ll work through the True Position Formula to tell you True Position.
 Don’t have a Z datum for the True Position?
 No worries, just leave it 0.

 So what’s the catch?
 Why does anyone ever pay more than $79?